Assiniboine Community College Students’ Association

 Kailee-Rae aims to advocate for her fellow nursing students and explore ways to benefit the program for future students as well.

-Emma Babiak - SAC Remote Campus Chair
+Emma Babiak - Remote Campus Chair

 Emma Babiak, Remote Campus Chair